jwhaney/adelbertsbeer/README.md

 Adelbert's Brewery Web Map: https://adelbertsbeer.github.io/

-You can also access the map directly from Adelbert's website at http://adelbertsbeer.com/ and then clicking the 'Locations' tab on the menu.
+You can also access the map directly from Adelbert's website at http://adelbertsbeer.com/ and then selecting Locations from the menu.